Skip to main content

 Hydrate Phoenix Workshops

-In 2024 the Watershed Management Group and the City of Phoenix Water Services Department held free virtual classes.
-The five-class series were recorded (see below) so you could lean about the several topics on what sustainable living can look like in the Sonoran Desert.
-From harnessing rainwater for use on your landscape, to attracting pollinators, to cultivating non-native and native food plants, watch one class or enjoy them all!
+The Watershed Management Group and the City of Phoenix Water Services Department hosted a five-class Hydrate Phoenix series this October.
+The recorded classes cover several topics on what Water Smart living can look like across the Valley.
+From harnessing rainwater for use on your landscape, to attracting pollinators, to growing vegetables, find out more with Hydrate Phoenix 2025!

 Food Bearing Trees Workshops